 The failure was not the AI.
 The failure was the configuration of what the AI was asked to check.
 And behind that configuration decision sat a human being who was accountable for it.

-**Reducing manual re-keying errors.** [According to global benchmarks from DocuClipper](https://www.docuclipper.com/blog/accounts-payable-statistics/), 39% of invoices processed manually contain errors.
-Machine learning extraction does not eliminate errors, but it concentrates them in the genuinely ambiguous cases rather than distributing them across all invoices.
-For a business processing 150 invoices per week, reducing the error rate from 39% to 5% is meaningful.
+Reducing manual re-keying errors.
+According to global benchmarks from DocuClipper, 39% of invoices processed manually contain errors.
+Machine learning extraction concentrates errors in the genuinely ambiguous cases rather than distributing them across all invoices.

-**Consistent line-item coding.** The knowledge hub data from Pulsify's own customer base is instructive here: before AI-assisted coding, a bookkeeper managing accounts for multiple clients might code the same supplier's freight line to three different accounts across three clients, because there is no enforced rule and the decision is made fresh each time.
+Consistent line-item coding.
+Before AI-assisted coding, a bookkeeper managing accounts for multiple clients might code the same supplier’s freight line to three different accounts across three clients, because there is no enforced rule and the decision is made fresh each time.
 After AI-assisted coding, the suggestion is drawn from supplier history, and the coding is consistent unless there is a specific reason to override it.
-This matters at month-end, when inconsistent coding creates reconciliation work and distorts reporting.

-**Exception surfacing before the ledger.** The most productive use of AI in AP is to separate the invoices that need attention from those that do not.
+Exception surfacing before the ledger.
+The most productive use of AI in AP is to separate the invoices that need attention from those that do not.
 A finance team that reviews every invoice is spending most of its time reviewing invoices that are routine and correct.
 AI can handle the routine cases and concentrate human attention on the exceptions: the duplicate, the price mismatch, the changed bank detail, the new supplier without a verified ABN.
-For a business that went from 4 hours per week coding 50 invoices to 15 minutes reviewing flagged exceptions, the time saving is real.
-But the 15 minutes of human review is not optional.
+The 15 minutes of human review that remains is not optional.
 It is the control.

-**Duplicate detection before publication.** Duplicate invoices are a persistent problem in AP, particularly for businesses receiving invoices from multiple channels: email, PDF attachment, supplier portal, job management system.
+Duplicate detection before publication.
 AI can compare incoming invoices against invoice history and flag potential duplicates before they reach the ledger.
-This is a control function, not just a productivity function.
 Paying a supplier twice is a recoverable error.
 Paying a fraudulent duplicate is sometimes not.

-Around [50% of business email compromise emails are now AI-generated](https://www.pulsify.com.au), according to figures cited in security industry research.
+Around 50% of business email compromise emails are now AI-generated, according to security industry research.
 This creates an uncomfortable symmetry: the same technology being adopted to speed up AP processing is also being used to make fraudulent invoices more convincing.

 An AI-generated fraudulent invoice is formatted correctly, addresses the right contact, references the right project or supplier relationship, and is grammatically indistinguishable from a legitimate document.
 A finance team relying on visual inspection to catch fraud is working against increasingly sophisticated tools.

-The implication is that AI adoption in AP does not reduce fraud risk by default.
-Without a structured [validation layer](/validation-exception-review) that checks supplier details against historical behaviour before an invoice is approved and published to the accounting system, a faster AP process is also a faster fraud pathway.
-Pulsify's approach to this is to compare incoming supplier details, including bank account information, against historical patterns and flag any deviation for human review before the invoice reaches Xero or MYOB.
-The human review is not an afterthought.
-It is the control mechanism that makes the automation safe to run.
+Without a structured validation layer that checks supplier details against historical behaviour before an invoice is approved and published to the accounting system, a faster AP process is also a faster fraud pathway.

 - Take legal responsibility for a payment.
 No AI system can be sued, prosecuted, or held professionally liable under Australian law.
 The person or organisation that deployed the tool retains all accountability.